idarthjedi/perl-docker-devenv/README.md

 2. Run the image.

 > docker run -td <image_name>
+> or
+> LOCAL_PROJ_DIR=(your_project_dir) && docker compose up -d

 3. Attach VS Code to the running image (install perl Language Server & Debugger Extension if interested).

-NOTE: Remember containers are ephemeral, make sure that your source code is stored in a repo outside of the container.
+NOTE: If you don't use the compose file, Remember containers are ephemeral, make sure that your source code is stored in a repo outside of the container.